Ninnat/ninnat.github.io/_posts/2019-09-15-operator-harmonic-analysis.md

 ### Example: The simplest adjoint functor

 What does an adjoint functor look like in a category with *only one* morphism?
 Such a morphism $x\to y$ can be though of as a comparison $x\le y$, a [preorder](https://en.wikipedia.org/wiki/Preorder) if you will [^6].
-(I learned this example from John Baez' online [Applied Category Theory Course](https://johncarlosbaez.wordpress.com/2018/04/07/applied-category-theory-course-part-2/).)
-A functor between two preorders $\mathcal C$ and $\mathcal D$ is a *monotone function* if it is order-preserving:
+(I learned this example from John Baez' online [Applied Category Theory Course](https://johncarlosbaez.wordpress.com/2018/04/07/applied-category-theory-course-part-2/).
+See also [Qiaochu Yuan's answer(https://math.stackexchange.com/a/25515)] from Math Stack Exchange) A functor between two preorders $\mathcal C$ and $\mathcal D$ is a *monotone function* if it is order-preserving:
 $$ a \le_{\mathcal C} b \implies f(a) \le_{\mathcal D} f(b). $$
 A pair of monotone functions $f$ and $g$ is an *adjoint pair* if there is a [one-to-one correspondence](https://en.wikipedia.org/wiki/Galois_connection)
 $$ f(a) \le_{\mathcal D} x \iff a \le_{\mathcal C} g(x). $$